-In January 2012, Governor Brown announced the CCI, with the goal of enhancing health outcomes and enrollee satisfaction for low-income seniors and persons with disabilities (SPDs) through shifting service delivery away from institutional care to home and community-based settings.
-Working in partnership with the Legislature and stakeholders, the CCI was enacted by Senate Bill (SB) 1008 (Committee on Budget and Fiscal Review, Chapter 33, Statutes of 2012), SB 1036 (Committee on Budget and Fiscal Review, Chapter 45, Statutes of 2012), SB 94 (Committee on Budget and Fiscal Review, Chapter 37, Statutes of 2013), and SB 75 (Committee on Budget and Fiscal Review, Chapter 18, Statutes of 2015).
+In January 2012, Governor Brown announced the Coordinated Care Initiative (CCI), with the goal of enhancing health outcomes and member satisfaction for low-income seniors and persons with disabilities (SPDs) through shifting service delivery away from institutional care to home and community-based settings.
+Working in partnership with the Legislature and stakeholders, the CCI was enacted by Senate Bill (SB) 1008 (Committee on Budget and Fiscal Review, Chapter 33, Statutes of 2012), SB 1036 (Committee on Budget and Fiscal Review, Chapter 37, Statutes of 2012), SB 94 (Committee on Budget and Fiscal Review, Chapter 37, Statutes of 2013), and SB 75 (Committee on Budget and Fiscal Review, Chapter 18, Statutes of 2015).